AkashKirpalani/robo-advisor/README.md

 ```sh
 python robo_advisor.py
 ```
+Remeber to

 ## Security
 Also remember to create a .env file with your secret key for storage (for the alphavantage API) and a .gitignore file for security if your git repository is public.
+The gitignore file should have a .env.